frediff/Gawky-printer/README.md

 `27-02-2020::9383::BANK TRANSFER` <br>
 `01-03-2020:62832:::SALARY`***

 The balances made after the last passbook printing are not calculated.
-On March 05, 2020, We update our passbook again.
+On March 05, 2020, we update our passbook again.
 At this point, the balances are updated, and the records are changed as follows.
-The new items added are again highlighted in red.
+The new items added are again in bold and italics.
 The interest is calculated but not deposited because that is done only once at the end of the year.

 `22-10-2019:::31201:ACCOUNT OPENED` <br>